 Your teeth have a strong enamel layer that protects them from potential damage so that the dentin and pulp of the tooth are not affected by bacteria, acids, and other substances.
-However, this layer is not invincible, and it can get chipped or cracked in a variety of ways.
-A chipped tooth can be distressing, but there are several ways Lovett Dental Pearland is able to offer ways of treating a chipped tooth.
+However, this layer is not invincible, and it can get chipped or cracked in various ways.
+A chipped tooth can be distressing, but there are several ways Lovett Dental Pearland can offer ways of treating a chipped tooth.

 Another way that a tooth gets chipped is when you bite down on something too hard.
 Hard candy may be too much for your tooth, or a burnt piece of food could be the culprit.